Jairanpo/sagas-redux-sample/README.md

 client.

 # Client
-Is build with typescript, React and styled-componnets.
+Created with Typescript, React and styled-components.

 # To Run:
 You can use the Makefile commands attached.